MahfuzulAlam/directorist-custom-code/README.md

 ## 💬 Support

 Need help or found a bug?
-Please open an issue in this repository or reach out via the official [Directorist Support Portal](https://directorist.com/contact).
+Please open an issue in this repository.